mliew21396/remote-work-u3/week-8/4-js-tally-votes/README.md

 - Define local variables in JavaScript
 - Define functions in JavaScript
 - Create, add properties to, delete properties from, and access values in object literals
+- Loop over an object's properties in JavaScript

 ## Summary: